aws/aws-iot-device-sdk-js/README.md

 need to explictly specify client IDs for both programs using the '-i' command line option.
 * _Invalid NPM Version_:  To run the browserize.sh script which prepares the browser example applications, you'll need to use npm version 3.
 This is because browserize.sh expects package dependencies to be handled using the npm version 3 strategy, which is [different than the strategy used in npm version 2](https://docs.npmjs.com/how-npm-works/npm3).
 If you're having trouble running the browser application examples, make sure that you're using npm version 3.
 You can check your npm version with `npm -v`.
+* _Certificate Authority Problems_: If you're having trouble about AWS IoT certificate problems, you're probably using Symantec signed endpoint instead of ATS (Amazon Trust Services) signed ones.
+If you're running any of browser examples, your browser will check the root CA and will say `ERR_CERT_AUTHORITY_INVALID` for the Symantec signed AWS IoT endpoint which they're formed in `<PREFIX>.iot.<REGION>.amazonaws.com` format.
+ATS signed ones are formed in `<PREFIX>-ats.iot.<REGION>.amazonaws.com` format and you should use them especially for browser examples.
+[Official AWS announcement](https://aws.amazon.com/about-aws/whats-new/2018/08/aws-iot-core-adds-new-endpoints-serving-amazon-trust-services-signed-certificates-to-help-customers-avoid-symantec-distrust-issues/) says as;
+>Using ATS endpoints will help customers avoid potential issues resulting from the upcoming distrust of Symantec Certificate Authorities (CAs) by Google, Apple, and Mozilla as the ATS root CAs are trusted by default in most popular browsers and operating systems.
+>
 <a name="unittests"></a>
 ## Unit Tests